 5. Spend Time on Website Navigation

 Getting around your website should be second nature to those that visit it and that means staying on trend with the latest web design choices made by the big websites everyone visits.
+RCCO can make sure your navigation menus are concise and easy to understand and put the most important links in large call-to-action buttons or on the top level of your navigation.
 Make sure your navigation menus are concise and easy to understand and put the most important links in large call to action buttons or on the top level of your navigation.
 Don’t hide important information in sub-pages or require users to navigate around to find them as they’ll likely lose interest before they do.
 Consistency is the most important keyword when it comes to designing and implementing website navigation.

 6. Don’t Ignore Search Engine Optimization